data-corentinv/end-user-xai/explanatory_form.md

 ## <a name="se"></a>2.1 Similar example

 Similar examples are instances that are similar to the input data regarding their features in the feature space.

 ![Similar_example](prototyping/Similar_example.png)

 ### **Pros**

 Participants **intuitively understood** the concept of similar example.
 Similar example uses analogical reasoning to facilitate to the sense-making process.

-*"It just intuitively makes sense to me. ...similar and typical example are much easier.
-I don't have to think about them before figuring it out."* (P16, Bird, Trust)
+> *"It just intuitively makes sense to me. ...similar and typical example are much easier.
+I don't have to think about them before figuring it out."*

-*"(similar and typical example) It's similar to how humans make decisions, like we compare similar images to the original (input) one."* (P02, Bird, Trust)
+> *"(similar and typical example) It's similar to how humans make decisions, like we compare similar images to the original (input) one."*

 ### **Applicable Explanation Needs**

-Unlike other explanatory forms that reveal AI's decision-making process (such as rule-based explanations) , *"even though these (similar and typical example) aren't much specific about how it's actually doing the (decision) process"* (P16), participants' minds automatically made up such a process by themselves by **comparing instances**.
+Unlike other explanatory forms that reveal AI's decision-making process (such as rule-based explanations) , *"even though these (similar and typical example) aren't much specific about how it's actually doing the (decision) process"* , participants' minds automatically made up such a process by themselves by **comparing instances**.
 Such comparison mainly allow users to **verify AI's decisions** and to calibrate their trust.
 The common explanation needs in which similar example were selected are:

 **1**) To build trust, especially from a personal and emotional level.

-_This (similar example) made me trust on an emotional level.
+> _This (similar example) made me trust on an emotional level.
 Because I'm thinking, 'Oh really?
 I am only 33 years old.'
 Like I probably not going to get diabetes.
 But then I'm reading about somebody that does (get diabetes), that sounds a lot like me, it kind of emotionally makes me feel like, 'Oh geez, maybe it is accurate.'
 So this (performance, output) is like using my brain, and this one (similar example) kind of got me in the gut like, 'Oh, okay.
 This could actually happen to me.
-It happened to this person who sounds a lot like me.' "_ (P16, Health, Trust).
+It happened to this person who sounds a lot like me.' "_

 **2**) To verify the decision quality of AI.

-*"It's like a proof for my final decision."* (P30)
+> *"It's like a proof for my final decision."*

-*"Because AI has only 85% accuracy, I want to see similar ones, and what AI thinks they are. "* (P14, Bird, Trust)
+> *"Because AI has only 85% accuracy, I want to see similar ones, and what AI thinks they are. "*

-*"If it doesn't align (with my prediction), then I want to see some similar houses to remake the judgment."*(P04, House, Unexpected).
+> *"If it doesn't align (with my prediction), then I want to see some similar houses to remake the judgment."*

 **3**) To assess the level of disagreement when AI made an unexpected prediction, and to reveal potential flaws of AI.

-*"If my prediction appears in similar example, it allows me to judge whether AI is completely unreliable or just need some improvement"* (P01, Bird, Unexpected).
+> *"If my prediction appears in similar example, it allows me to judge whether AI is completely unreliable or just need some improvement."*

 ### **Cons**

 Showing examples for comparison may not be applicable when input data is incomprehensible or **difficult to read and compare**.

-*"I think (similar  and typical example) it's not important to me.
-Because I need to read other people's status, read their records."* (P02, Health, Trust)
+> *"I think (similar  and typical example) it's not important to me.
+Because I need to read other people's status, read their records."*

 In addition, participants easily got confused when instances in similar example have **divergent predictions**.
-This problem might be solved by typical example which is stated in Section [1.5](#te){reference-type="ref" reference="te"}.
+This problem might be solved by [typical example](#te).

-*"(similar example) It's not really telling you if it (the input) is the one (prediction), so it could be this (prediction) or this or this pointing to different predictions on similar example card."* (P26, Bird, Trust)
+> *"(similar example) It's not really telling you if it (the input) is the one (prediction), so it could be this (prediction) or this or this pointing to different predictions on similar example card."*

-*"This one (similar example) has too many choices (predictions), it's too confusing."*(P05, Bird, Trust)
+> *"This one (similar example) has too many choices (predictions), it's too confusing."*

 ### **Design Implications**

 As mentioned above, participants had to compare the features in similar example by themselves.
 It's important for the XAI system to support such **side-by-side feature-based comparison** among instances such as input, similar, typical, or counterfactual example, especially when the input data format is difficult to read through.

-*"I don't want to read the text (in similar and typical example), it is better to show those features and examples in a table for me to compare directly, also highlight the important features as an analysis process."* (P29, Health, Trust)
+> *"I don't want to read the text (in similar and typical example), it is better to show those features and examples in a table for me to compare directly, also highlight the important features as an analysis process."*

-*" Maybe it could help the doctor to pinpoint things that are similar or different between these cases."*(P31, Health, Communication)
+> *" Maybe it could help the doctor to pinpoint things that are similar or different between these cases."*

-*"I would like a comparison.
+> *"I would like a comparison.
 That's my own house (input), which probably will be off the top somewhere.
 And I'm comparing it with other information (typical example and counterfactual example).
 So in a column, and I can compare it.
-For the layout, maybe you can do a product comparison."* (P03, House, Expected)
+For the layout, maybe you can do a product comparison."*

 ## <a name="te"></a> 2.2 Typical example